mcibique/vue-testing-examples/README.md

 }
 ```

-... and then in the spec file you can just type:
+...and then in the spec file you can just type:

 ```js
 import container from './di';